Skip to content

 Cycles make them last.

-§ 01 · The problem
+§ 01 · The streak wave

 The pattern under every long stretch of tracking.